Rootlock-LLC/Quantum-Password-Generator/README.md

+# Overview
-Q# random password generator
+Q# Random password generator
 Written in 2018

-# Overview
 This project is a proof of concept application I had written back in high school during my time studying Quantum Computing.
 It generates random bits utilizing quantum superposition.
 The project is simple and was a fun activity to incorpate quantum machanics with password security.

 This project is comprised of the qs source code, a python encoding script, and bat file.